Azure/azure-functions-kafka-extension/README_PUB.md

 The Kafka bindings are only fully supported on [Premium](https://docs.microsoft.com/en-us/azure/azure-functions/functions-premium-plan) and [Dedicated App Service](https://docs.microsoft.com/en-us/azure/azure-functions/dedicated-plan) plans.
 Consumption plans aren&#39;t supported.
  Kafka bindings are only supported for Azure Functions version 3.x and later versions.

+ # Next Steps

+- Run a function when a Kafka message is created (Trigger)
+- Send Kafka message from Azure Functions (Output Binding)